SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Extensions
 ==========

-:newTerm:`Extensions` are a way to add new functionality to an existing class, structure or enumeration, even if you do not have access to the source code for the existing type.
+:newTerm:`Extensions` are a way to add functionality to an existing class, structure or enumeration type.
+This includes the ability to extend types for which you do not have access to the original source code (known as :newTerm:`retroactive modeling`).
-Extensions are similar to Objective-C categories, but have many more capabilities.
+Extensions are similar to :newTerm:`categories` in Objective-C.

 Extensions can: